scotws/RISC-V-tests/docs/qemu_fedora_riscv_setup.md

         ssh -p 10000 scot@localhost
 ```

-The console is limited and will not let you resize the window.
+You will want to work this way, because the console is limited and will not let
+you resize the window.